konradsoares/TelegraMQ/README.md

 - Install Python and Pika in the Server 1 (Sender), then create our application for sending message to the queue.
 - Install Python, Pika and RabbitMQ in the Server 2, then create our receiver for queue the message then send to the telegram bot.

-In the fisrt step we gonna use this server as a Broker and Consumer, sending our message locally via localhost to our Telegram Bot.
+<p>In the fisrt step we gonna use this server as a Broker and Consumer, sending our message locally via localhost to our Telegram Bot.
-In the second step, we gonna allow our guest user for sending our message remotely to our Telegram Bot.
+<p>In the second step, we gonna allow our guest user for sending our message remotely to our Telegram Bot.